andrewyur/kagi-dev-project/readme.md

 - I already know python, and how to use Flask
 - It is fun to write

-The frontend will likely be built around a templating engine for displaying data.
-I will be using Jinja2, which is built into flask.
-However, a small amount of JS will likely be needed for session management, and for this i will probably be just sending plain js files.
+The frontend is around Jinja2, the templating engine built into flask.
+Any JS & CSS needed will be located directly in the template files as `<script>` and `<style>` elements.

-To persist data, I will likely be using a self hosted instance of PocketBase, which is a free, open-source NoSQL database with built in authentication.
-I will be running this locally inside the same docker image as my backend, which eliminates the hassle of cross-container communication.
+To persist data, I will likely be using SQLite, because it is very easy to use and set up, and is very portable.

+For authentication, I only need something simple and will likely be using Authelia.

 To deploy it, I will be creating a nix environment, and running it on a cloud vm (likely nixos on a google compute instance).
 I already have a domain name I can use under google cloud provider, so I will provision a subdomain for it to use.